blakevanlan/blakevanlan.github.com/_posts/2013-11-23-blog-redis.md

 ## Redis Client Reconnects

 There was only one other issue that stumped me for awhile.
 After implementing all the pieces described above, everything seemed to work for around 30 minutes before the worker would stop processing.
-After some (a lot) of hair pulling, I finally thought to <code>console.log</code>ged when the Redis clients were emitting <code><span class="s1">'end'</span></code>, meaning the underlining connection was closed.
-This lead me to discover that the Redis clients were cycling and if the worker was in a waiting state (subscribed to <code><span class="s1">'new_job'</span></code> channel) when the cycling occurred then that worker would not properly receive messages after the reconnect.
+After some (a lot) of hair pulling, I finally thought to <code>console.log</code> when the Redis client emitted an <code><span class="s1">'end'</span></code>, meaning the underlining connection was closed.
+This led me to discover that the Redis clients were cycling and if the worker was in a waiting state (subscribed to <code><span class="s1">'new_job'</span></code> channel) when the cycling occurred, then that worker would not properly receive messages after the reconnect.
 The fix was simply to unsubscribe and then resubscribe when the client was up again.

 {% highlight javascript %}
 var Worker = function (redisClient) {